streamlit/docs/content/streamlit-cloud/get-started/create-your-account.md

 <Image src="/images/streamlit-community-cloud/sign-in-email-2.png" />
 </div>

-4. Check your inbox for an email from Streamlit, with the subject "Sign in to Streamlit Cloud".
+4. Check your inbox for an email with the subject "Sign in to Streamlit Cloud".
 Click the link to sign in.

 <div style={{ maxWidth: '90%', margin: 'auto' }}>
 <Image src="/images/streamlit-community-cloud/sign-in-email-3.png" />
 </div>

 5. If you will be deploying or managing any apps, click "**Connect GitHub account**" and proceed to [Step 2: Source control](/streamlit-community-cloud/get-started/create-your-account#step-2-source-control).
-If you are only going to be viewing apps and will not be using GitHub, you can click "**Skip this step**" and proceed to Step 3: Set up your account.
+If you are only going to be viewing apps and will not be using GitHub, you can click "**Skip this step**" and proceed to [Step 3: Set up your account](#step-3-set-up-your-account).

 <div style={{ maxWidth: '50%', margin: 'auto' }}>
 <Image src="/images/streamlit-community-cloud/sign-up-2.png" />